-Gcode is fed by a PC into an Arduino with a motor shield, which drives two stepper motors to drive the calculated belt position, as well as a servo motor to lift the pen off of the page.
+G-code is generated by a Processing script for the polagraph system that I've modified to fit the parameters of the my hardware design.
+This feeds from a PC into an Arduino with a motor shield, which drives two stepper motors to drive the calculated belt position, as well as a servo motor to lift the pen off of the page.

-I've used the plotter to produce portraits, as well as large format signage and vector art
+I've used the plotter to produce portraits, as well as large format signage, topographic maps, and vector art.
+Most of the images shown were plotted with a single Pilot G2 pen.

 Back to Top